 Answer: Cuneiform

-- The Ancient Egyptian deity Anubis, the god of mummification and the afterlife, was typically depicted as having the head of which wild canid?
+70. The Ancient Egyptian deity Anubis, god of mummification and the afterlife, was typically depicted as having the head of which wild canid?

 Answer: Jackal

-- One trigger for the Peloponnesian War was the foundation of the Delian League in 478BC.
-Under Pericles' lead, which large city state was able to build an empire through their control of the Delian League and challenge Sparta as the most powerful Greek city state?
+71. One trigger for the Peloponnesian War was the foundation of the Delian League in 478BC.
+Under Pericles' lead, which large city-state was able to build an empire through its control of the Delian League and challenge Sparta as the most powerful Greek city-state?

 Answer: Athens

-- What word used in English today comes a punishment in Roman times where every tenth member of an offending group of soldiers was put to death?
+72. What word used in English today becomes a punishment in Roman times, where every tenth member of an offending group of soldiers was put to death?

 Answer: Decimate